Uncle Leo: Description

 In "The Package", Leo receives a package for Jerry after Jerry refuses it, being suspicious that it could contain a bomb.
 Although initially refusing George's suggestion to let Leo open the package, he encourages Leo to open it after Leo asks Jerry to accompany him to Jeffrey's Parks Department production of The Mikado.
 This happens over the phone, and Jerry hears a loud explosion once Leo agrees to open the box.
 Except for having his eyebrows and moustache burnt off, Leo is unharmed.
 Elaine later quickly draws new eyebrows on him with her eyeliner, leaving him with a comical expression of anger.

 In "The Bookstore", Jerry catches Uncle Leo in the act of shoplifting at a local bookstore, thereafter, confronting him about it.
 Leo maintains that seniors have the upper hand since they can claim senility ("Come on!
 I'm an old man.
 I'm confused!
 I thought I paid for it.
 What’s my name?
 Will you take me home?"); he also reminds Jerry to always greet him "Hello" no matter how awkward the situation.
 Jerry later unintentionally gets Leo arrested by "bookstore police" after Leo attempts yet another theft.
 The episode reveals that Uncle Leo has a criminal record related to a "crime of passion".

+Uncle Leo's final appearance happens in the series finale, "The Finale".
+He first appears, like many of the supporting characters returning, departing the four's trial.
+He is seen in the audience reacting to the four's actions, and is last seen comforting a crying Babs Kramer.
+In a deleted scene, he introduces himself to Babs.

 "He's the kind of guy who is a total nuisance at times and the kind of guy you avoid.
 He's a very expansive character, and that has an attraction to it," Lesser said of the character in 1998.